Engine 3

 Fire department scheduling software

 Kelly Scheduler helps chiefs, captains, and department admins keep crew assignments, Kelly days, trades, time-off, certifications, and staffing minimums visible in one clean operating picture.
+It also works as a fire company scheduler for volunteer and combination houses that need duty crew signups, member availability, and riding board control.

 Why departments need it